Climbing Trips

 • Pictures of receipts.

-• Konto and registration number to transfer the money to.
+• Account and registration number to transfer the money to.

 Additional information and guidance for trips